dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 *   There is more than one `restPattern` element in the list pattern. *It can appear anywhere in the list, but there can only be zero or one.*

-#### Rest patterns
+#### Rest elements

 A list pattern may contain a *rest element* which allows matching lists of arbitrary lengths.
+The rest element may also have a subpattern.
 If a rest element is present and has a subpattern, all of the elements not matched by other subpatterns are collected into a new list and that list is matched against the rest subpattern.

 ```dart
 var [a, b, ...rest, c, d] = [1, 2, 3, 4, 5, 6, 7];
 print('$a $b $rest $c $d'); // Prints "1 2 [3, 4, 5] 6 7".
 ```

+We refer to a rest element with a subpattern as a *matching rest element*, and a rest element with no subpattern as a *non-matching rest element*.

 ### Map pattern